Asmit-04/BlogNest/README.md

 # 📝 BlogNest

-**BlogNest** is a modern and responsive blogging platform built with the MERN stack (MongoDB, Express, React, Node.js).
-It allows users to create, read, like, and comment on blog posts with a smooth and user-friendly interface.
+**BlogNest** is a modern and responsive blogging platform where users can create, read, like, and comment on blogs.
+It offers category-based browsing, a clean user interface, and mobile-friendly design.
+The application features a rich text editor (Jodit), secure JWT-based authentication, and a full admin panel for managing content and users.
 ## 🚀 Features

 - ✍️ Create, edit, and delete blogs using a rich text editor (Jodit)